jfaleiro/wearable/README.md

 1. Downloading bulk zip file with all data: If the file cannot be found on the local directory, it is downloaded from UCI and saved locally
 1. Unzipping data: If the local directory is not found, the zipped file is unzipped on the default location
-1. Load phase independent data
+1. Load phase-independent data

     1. Labels for each activity performed (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 Labels are needed for later enrichement of the tidy data set.
 Activity labels are collected from `activity_labels.txt`
     1. Labels for each of the features, represented on the feature vector in each of the experiments, loaded from `features.txt`
     1. Filter features relevant to this exercise, only features related to mean and standard deviation.

-1. Load phase dependent data: for each of the phases, training and test.
-In each phase an observation is related to an experiment, and the handling of each observation goes through the following steps:
+1. Load phase-dependent data: We decided to name each of the sections in the raw data as a phase.
+For each of the phases, training and test, an observation is related to an experiment.
+The handling of  observations in each of the phases go through the following steps:

     1. Load the identifier of the subject in each experiment, provided in `<phase>/subject_<phase>.txt`
     1. Load the activity on each experiment, provided in `<phase>/y_<phase>.txt`